iaincollins/structured-data-testing-tool/README.md

 Any other value is treated as a string that indicates the value should match the string found.

-_NB: Future releases may support passing functions to `expect`._
+_NB: Future releases may support passing a function to `expect`._

-* Warning
+#### Option: Warning

-If the `warning` option is is set to `true`, if the test does not pass it will not fail but instead result in a warning.
+When `warning` is set to `true`, if the test does not pass it will only result in a warning.

 The default is `false`, meaning if the test fails it will be counted as a failure.

-* Schema
+#### Option: Schema

 You can pass a `schema` value to group related tests together.

-This does not have to match an actual schema name.
+The value passed to `schema` not have to match an actual schema name, but it is recommended that it does.